TabbyML/tabby/README.md

 ### Binaries (Ubuntu)

-The minimum requirements for building CTranslate2 binaries are Intel MKL and the Boost `program_options` module.
+Intel MKL is the minimum requirement for building CTranslate2.
 The instructions below assume an Ubuntu system.

 **Note:** This minimal installation only enables CPU execution.
 For GPU support, see how the [GPU Dockerfile](docker/Dockerfile.ubuntu-gpu) is defined.